awbsmith/Geodesy.jl/README.md

 2. `LL`    - Longitude latitude point coordinate to be on the ellipse's surface

-3. `ECEF`  - X Y Z coordinate.
+3. `ECEF`  - Cartesian coordinate.
 Note that ECEF has a [meaning beyong a Cartesian coordinate system](https://en.wikipedia.org/wiki/ECEF), however it is used in this package to mean only a Cartesian coordinate system with origin equal to the ellipse's center.
 This is a consequence of this package only using the ellipse part of the datum.
-An example of this is given below.

 The below type is parameterized by an `LL` point which determines the origin and axis directions of the local coordinate system.
 The `LL` parameter can be omitted from the template and passed to function seperately if desired.